kristianlm/Thumbkeyboard/readme.md

 - With only 12 buttons, they can be large and you rarely miss
-- With only 12 buttons, you'll need to press multiple buttons simultaniously to access all the 26 letters of the alphabet
+- With only 12 buttons, you'll need to press multiple buttons simultaneously to access all the 26 letters of the alphabet
 - With fewer key misses, you (hopefully) don't need a dictionary
 - There are swipe gestures for pretty much all keyboard symbols
 - You can define your own layouts